-The 2015 annual mean infection intensity of 2.1 was somewhat higher than in 2014 (Table 3), but still within the second lowest statistical grouping (of five tiers) for dermo disease intensity (Figure 7).
-This is in contrast to the record high 2001 mean intensity of 3.8.
-The average intensity index over the thirteen years since the end of the 1999-2002 drought is 1.9, similar to another extended period of low to moderate dermo disease levels from 1994 to 1998 when annual mean infection intensities averaged 1.7.
+The 2016 annual mean infection intensity of 2.5 (on a 0-7 scale) is the highest since 2002, having more than doubled over the past five years (Table 3).
+This is the first year since 2007 that the intensity index has exceeded the long-term average, and only the second such occurrence in the last 14 years.
+Consequently, the 2016 dermo disease intensity ranking rose to the third statistical grouping (of five tiers) (Figure 7).
+This is still relatively moderate in contrast to the record high mean intensity of 3.8 in 2001.
+The average intensity index over the fourteen years since the end of the 1999-2002 drought is 1.9, similar to another extended period of low to moderate dermo disease levels from 1994 to 1998 when annual mean infection intensities averaged 1.7.
 In comparison, the drought period of 1999-2002 had mean annual intensities that averaged 3.4.